John Otto Siegel: First enlistment

-In 1911, Siegel is shown as an "agent" and still living with his father in Milwaukee.
-By the end of June he is working aboard USS North Dakota (BB-29) where he will serve the remainder of his first enlistment.
-In 1912, Siegel now is listed as a "sailor" at the same address with his parents.
+In 1911, Siegel was shown as an "agent" and still living with his father in Milwaukee.
+By the end of June he was working aboard USS North Dakota (BB-29) where he would serve the remainder of his first enlistment.
+In 1912, Siegel now was listed as a "sailor" at the same address with his parents.

 On 22 September 1912, John married his first wife Teresa Rose Neilas, age 19 years.
 The marriage took place at St. James Catholic Church, Newark, New Jersey.
-The parents of John are listed as Julius Siegel and Anna Vance and the parents of Teresa are listed as John Neilas and Margaret Buckley.
+The parents of John are listed as Julius Siegel and Anna Vance, and the parents of Teresa are listed as John Neilas and Margaret Buckley.
 John and Theresa moved to 156 Green Street in Newark, New Jersey.

 Just two days after the marriage Siegel went on leave and was set to return to USS North Dakota on the morning of September 25, 1912.
 Siegel failed to return to duty and was wanted for desertion.
 On 23 January 1915 a reward was posted for Siegel giving his last known address and physical description.
-On the 1 February 1915 Siegel was captured and on 6 February he was brought into the receiving ship at New York City by Detective W. L. Beers of 60 Wall Street New York City.
+On 1 February 1915 Siegel was captured and on 6 February he was brought into the receiving ship at New York City by Detective W. L. Beers of 60 Wall Street New York City.
 For his desertion of two years and four months Seaman Siegel was sentenced by General Court-Martial to one and one half years of confinement and hard labor and to be dishonorably discharged at the conclusion of his sentence.
 His original sentence was reduced to one year but after serving only eight months Siegel was released due to his excellent conduct.
-During his sentence Siegel began a campaign to be re-enlisted and had recommendation, including one from the Commander of the prison ship USS Southrey where he was held.
+During his sentence Siegel began a campaign to be re-enlisted and had recommendations, including one from the Commander of the prison ship USS Southrey where he was held.